 [Editor’s note: for each addition/modification proposed, the origin of the proposal is indicated at the end of the proposal, e.g. [administrations symbol, sector member.

 This draft version reflects proposals and comments made in contributions and within the correspondence groups, with a view to reflect issues raised and views provided.
-All those are for discussion at FM44, no conclusion has been drawn on any these elements.]
+All those are for discussion at FM44, no conclusion has been drawn on any these elements.

+The drafting group could not reach consensus on whether ESOMPs should be classified as MSS and FSS.
+Most participants understood that FM 44 had concluded that ESOMPs should be treated as FSS.
+Switzerland, Sweden and Avanti asserted that ESOMPs should be treated as MSS.
+This draft Report contains numerous references to ESOMPs as FSS Earth stations.
+The Report should be adjusted to reflect the final decision of FM 44 on this matter.]

 Executive summary